Simpsons Bible Stories: Epilogue

 As the family wakes up, they find themselves alone in the church.
 Upon exiting they realize that the Last Judgement has come; fire rains from a red sky, and the Four Horsemen ride past.
 The Flanders ascend into Heaven, but the Simpsons do not; Lisa begins to ascend, but Homer grabs her leg and pulls her back down.
-Instead, the Simpsons descend via a staircase into Hell, where Homer follows the delicious scent of barbecue only to be horrified by the lack of junk food as "Highway to Hell" by AC/DC plays over the credits.
+Instead, the Simpsons descend via a staircase into Hell, where Homer follows the delicious scent of grilling only to be horrified by the lack of hot dogs and unappetizing dishes as "Highway to Hell" by AC/DC plays over the credits.

 Production

 "Simpsons Bible Stories" was co-written by Matt Selman, Larry Doyle and Tim Long, and was the first episode Nancy Kruse directed for The Simpsons.
 It was first broadcast on the Fox network in the United States on April 4, 1999, the day Easter took place that year.
 According to executive producer and former showrunner Mike Scully, the idea for the episode was conceived when Fox requested an Easter-themed Simpsons episode that would air on the holiday.
 Normally, Fox would not broadcast any new Simpsons episodes on Easter, as it is considered a "low-ratings night", but "Simpsons Bible Stories" was an exception.
 However, according to co-writer Selman, the idea for the episode came about when he and former staff writer Dan Greaney were pitching episode ideas for the tenth season with former staff writer Donick Cary.
 Cary and Greaney suggested a "Bible-trilogy" story, which then became "Simpsons Bible Stories".
 "Simpsons Bible Stories" is the first of the trilogy episodes which, since the season 12 episode "Simpsons Tall Tales", The Simpsons produces once every season.

 Matt Selman wrote the episode together with Tim Long and Larry Doyle.

 The first segment was written by Long.
 According to former staff writer Tom Martin, Long wanted the pig in the garden of Eden to have a "Tony British" accent.
 The pig was voiced by regular cast member Hank Azaria, who portrays Moe Szyslak among other characters in the series.
-The unicorn that digs a hole from the garden of Eden was portrayed by Tress MacNeille.
+The unicorn that digs a hole from the Garden of Eden was portrayed by Tress MacNeille.
 The second segment was written by Doyle.
 The episode's third segment was written by Selman.
 When writing segments for trilogy episodes, the writing staff usually follow the stories they are based on, while putting The Simpsons characters in the original characters' place.
 With "Simpsons Bible Stories"' third segment, Selman stated that he wanted to go a "fresh new way" by instead writing a sequel to the story of David and Goliath.
 According to Scully, Selman had a very clear vision of how he wanted the segment to be, and Selman said that he wanted to make a "dog's breakfast" of movie clichés at the time.